 Capacity: Approximately 105ml

-This teapot is the classic "shuiping" style, very popular in Taiwan and Hong Kong.
-This pot is known as "half-handmade" as the sculptor uses a molding tool to shape the body, and uses his hands for the handle, spout, holes, and smoothing out the body.
+This pot is known as "half-handmade" as the sculptor shapes the main body by hand using a moulding tool.
+The handle, spout, holes, and the finishing touches are done by hand.
 In fact, no machine was used in it's shaping as the use of the tool is entirely manual.

 You can read more about half handmade teapots in our blog entry here.

 This teapot was made by Lin Hanpeng and Chen Chunhong Studio.
 The stamp at the bottom of the teapot may vary from that shown in the photos.
 The teapot stamp may have the mark of Lin Hanpeng, Chen Chunhong or the mark of Mud&Leaves in Chinese Characters: 泥葉堂。 All three stamps are used exclusively in connection with Lin Hanpeng and Chen Chunhong Studio.

 Yixing Teapots should be prepared before using the first time.
 This is called "opening the pot".
 It removes the dust from firing the teapot.